-Palamino horses and ponies for sale | Horse & Hound
+Palomino horses and ponies for sale | Horse & Hound

 Age: eight

-Selling points: “This pony is well schooled on the flat and loves to jump — he has bags of potential.
-This is a fun, sensitive pony looking for an experienced, competitive home.
-He needs a quietly confident rider with competition experience who wants to form a partnership with their mount and discover how far they can go.”
+Selling points: “This pony is well schooled on the flat and loves to jump.
+He has bags of potential and is a fun, sensitive pony looking for an experienced, competitive home with an older teenager or lightweight adult.
+He needs a quietly confident rider with competition experience who wants to form a partnership and discover how far they can go.”

 NB: Horse & Hound has not checked the accuracy of the claims made in these adverts and cannot be held liable if the information included above is inaccurate in any way